cuecloud/cuecloud-java/README.md

 1. [Apache Codecs Library](http://commons.apache.org/proper/commons-codec/)
 2. [FlexJson Library](http://flexjson.sourceforge.net/)

 These dependancies are pre-packaged in the library available in the links below.
-However, it is advisable that you use the versions from the  above link as they are guaranteed to be the most recent versions.
+However, it is advisable that you use the versions from the  above links as they are guaranteed to be the most recent versions.

 Initial Setup
 ---------